 Algolia helps product teams create lightning fast, relevant search, and since the announcement we’ve gotten a lot of questions and interest around how Algolia could serve as a replacement to GSS.

-If you don’t have time to read this post, join us for our next webinar and learn more about the benefits of moving from GSS to Algolia…
+If you don’t have time to read this post, watch our on-demand webinar and learn more about the benefits of moving from GSS to Algolia…

 A jack-of-all-trades search solution

 For website owners, GSS was a jack-of-all-trades solution, notoriously easy to set up and as powerful as you’d expect a Google search product to be.
 From website crawling to the actual search UI, everything was handled automatically – all you needed was a small snippet of code.